 Life is unpredictable and before we know it, our life might have already come to an end.
 One thing for sure - I don't want to leave this world with a plenty long list of regrets (things not done) so I strive to enjoy live as much as I can, while being responsible to my personal finances.

-And although I had a good start mentioned above, I myself also fell victim to the instant gratification and have made many impulsive purchase over the years that had hindered my progress towards Financial Freedom – you can read more about my old story here.
+And although I have had a good start, I also fell victim to the instant gratification and have made many impulsive purchase over the years that had hindered my progress towards Financial Freedom - you can read more about my old story here.

 Now that the storms are finally over, I am motivated enough to enforce my self-discipline that I had in the past, and restarted my financial freedom journey sometime back in Oct 2019.
 I am slowly rebuilding my retirement nests so that I can achieve my financial independence (being work-optional).

 Fast forward to Dec 2020, I have managed to achieve an average of 42% savings rate for the past year.
 This may not seem much but I am very happy with where I am - compared to the times in 2019/2018 before I restarted my financial freedom journey where I have literally 0% savings rate, with RM0 emergency fund - you can read more about my years in review here.

 Now my goal is simple, and I'll list them down below (and perhaps update, when circumstance changes):